GabenRulez/AntsSimulation/README.md

 ### Main world concepts:
  - The world is rectangular and two dimensional 🌍
- - Each ant thinks for itself and acts on it's own depending on: the random factor, the strength and type of pheromones in it's viscinity in front of them. 🧠
+ - Each ant is a standalone agent, that thinks for itself and acts depending on: it's own state, the strength and type of pheromones in its viscinity and the random factor. 🧠
  - The ants target is to find food and get it back to their nest. 🍕
- - The ants leave traces of pheromones wherever they go ("return to base" pheromone). 🧭
+ - The ants leave traces of pheromones wherever they go ("return to base" or "food source" pheromones). 🧭
  - When an ant finds food source, it leaves traces of a different pheromone ("food source" pheromone). 🐜

  ### Algorithm of decision making